pmean/build-website/text/16/02/business-essentials.md

 There are many business entities that you can create for your consulting venture, but the simplest, by far, is a sole proprietorship.

-In a sole proprietorship, you are doing business under your name.Â  You do not need to file any paperwork and taxes are relatively simple.Â  It cannot be a partnership (sole=one and only one).
+In a sole proprietorship, you are doing business under your name.
+You do not need to file any paperwork and taxes are relatively simple.
+It cannot be a partnership (sole=one and only one).
 You are personally liable for any debts and cannot protect your personal assets if you get sued.